daniszewski/ESP8266_LightDriver/README.md

-# ESP8266_LightDriver
+# ESP8266_PowerDriver
-ESP8266-based controller for handling the brightness of multiple light sources.
+ESP8266-based controller for handling the power of multiple main current sources.
 The user can define different animations played in response to any state change of wall switches.

 # Handled platforms
 All ESP8266-based hardware with at least 2048kB of flash memory and USB controller on board.

 # Features
-- PWM or AC zero crossing light dimming
+- PWM, AC zero crossing light dimming, simple ON/OFF relays
 - 1-state, 2-states and stair switches, closing circuits or by A/C phase detector
-- up to 10 light sections/wall switches per one ESP8266 module
+- up to 10 power sections/wall switches per one ESP8266 module
-- light animations with sequence definitions based on events from switches
+- power level animations with sequence definitions based on events from switches
 - admin mode for setup, OTA updates, etc...
 - web server with access to all functions
 - communication between modules via REST Api
 - internal scripting language
-- live stats (current switch states, light levels)
+- live stats (current switch states, power levels)
 - virtual switches managed remotely

 # Build instruction